Opera House (Final Fantasy VI): Development

 When the opera scene was originally conceived, it was summed up as only a single sentence by Hironobu Sakaguchi - "an event to be held at the opera".
 It was inspired by The Man Who Knew Too Much by Alfred Hitchcock, which also included a suspenseful back-and-forth between events on stage and behind the scenes.
 Nobuo Uematsu worked on the musical composition of the scene, including "Aria Di Mezzo Carattere", while Hideo Minaba worked on the graphics.
 While Sakaguchi recommended that Yoshinori Kitase watch an opera as reference for the scene, he ultimately did not see one and supervised creation of the scene entirely from imagination.
 The lyrics were written by Kitase as a "love letter" to his future wife, who he was dating at the time.
 Much later, Kitase ended up watching one of Uematsu's orchestral concerts in the Royal Albert Hall, where The Man Who Knew Too Much was filmed.

-In Final Fantasy VI's Pixel Remaster version, the opera scene was modified, receiving 3D backgrounds and sung vocals in seven languages.
+In Final Fantasy VI's Pixel Remaster version, the opera scene was modified, receiving 3D backgrounds for a HD-2D feel and sung vocals in Japanese, English, French, German, Italian, Spanish and Korean.
 This was explained as a "half-joking" suggestion from Uematsu, who believed it would be impossible or too difficult.
 Upon being consulted, Kitase told the producer of the remaster to do anything Uematsu said, causing the change to be implemented.
 The singer was purposely chosen to sound more like a musical singer than an opera one, on account of Celes having been caught up in the performance.
 Uematsu stated that he was "overflowed with tears" upon hearing the final versions of the vocals, regardless of the language.